eduardomatos/HOL-RunningTrackerApplication/HOL.md

 Let's begin:

-1. Open the Begin solution**solution/exercise 2/begin** for this exercise
+1. Open the Begin solution from the **Source/Ex2-LocationServices\Begin** folder for this exercise

 1. Locate the WMAppManifest